-- 50% of consumers give any brand just 1 week to respond to a query before they stop doing business with them and move on to a competitor.
+- 50% of consumers give any brand just one week to respond to a query before they stop doing business with them and move on to a competitor.

-A knowledge base isn’t for end users alone.
-Armed with an intuitive and search friendly knowledge base, your customer support teams are able to locate accurate and up to date information in a matter of minutes and are able to respond to customers faster.
+A support knowledge base isn’t for end users alone.
+Armed with an intuitive and searchable knowledge base, your customer support teams are able to locate accurately and up to date information in a matter of minutes and are able to respond to customers faster.

-In a nutshell, here are the benefits of using a knowledge base:
+In a nutshell, here are the benefits of using a support knowledge base:

-Better employee efficiency: Implementing a powerful knowledge base program with easy access to FAQs and articles on commonly faced difficulties, allows employees to improve their personal knowledge, getting more efficient over time.
+Better employee efficiency: Implementing a smart knowledge base program with easy access to FAQs and articles on commonly faced difficulties, allows employees to improve their personal knowledge, getting more efficient over time.

 Better and consistent support: Knowledge bases are living documents that are improved over time.
 As the quality of a knowledge base improves, so does the support quality and information available across multiple support channels.

 Improved customer trust and loyalty: Providing timely, relevant, and consistent information across all support channels helps build trust and loyalty among customers.

 Reduced resources and expenses: A well-designed support knowledge base allows customers to resolve their issues on their own, using self-service methods, which in turn leads to lesser support tickets, calls, and emails.